JPDengler/JPDengler/README.md

 Welcome to my GitHub profile!
 I'm a Computer Science major with a concentration in Software Engineering, set to graduate in April 2025.
 I'm passionate about coding, electronics, and bringing ideas to life through technology.

 # About Me
-🌱 Proficient in C++, Python, JavaScript, and Java, with knowledge in other languages.
+🌱 Proficient in C++, Python, JavaScript, and Java, as well as many other languages.

 🛠️ Enjoy tinkering with electronics and exploring new projects.